BGA Secures Support for New Fund for Illinois Investigative Reporting

 In supporting the fund, Joel Friedman, President of the Alvin H. Baum Family Fund, stated, “Ann and Alvin Baum believed that community is at the center of meaningful change.
 Previously, we supported BGA’s environmental investigations.
 Their reporters’ passion, drive and collaborative spirit produced shoe-leather beat news that elevated chronic environmental injustices into the public conscience.
 To ensure local stories, civic participation and government accountability, we are committed to supporting the Fund for Illinois Investigative Reporting.”

 Throughout 2020, the BGA will be seeking new support for the FIIR Fund.
-Alice DuBose, the BGA’s interim director of development, is leading the BGA’s effort to secure support for the fund.
-She can be reached at email@example.com.
+Mark Valentino, the BGA's director of development, is leading the BGA’s effort to secure support for the fund.
+He can be reached at email@example.com.